 Markers That Startups Can Use to Identify Early Adopters

-This is an audio from a conversation with a client where I have removed a few key details to preserve their anonymity and then edited and amended the transcript to make the key points from the dialog clear as a stand alone article.
+This is an audio from a recent conversation where I have removed a few key details to preserve the anonymity of the other party.
+I have edited the transcript to make the key points from the dialog clear as a stand alone article.

 We look for two markers in people who are “early adopters” or “change agents.”
 First, they are rarely new transplants.
 They are almost always they are embedded in the organization and well respected because they have led prior effective change or innovation efforts, perhaps on a smaller scale.
 And they learn from prior projects by taking an active part in a post project assessment and acting on it.